 The Drawbacks of Vitamin C in Skincare

-Vitamin C is tricky to stabilize, and most pure vitamin C formulas should be used within 3 months of opening.
+Vitamin C is tricky to stabilize, and you should use most pure vitamin C formulas within three months of opening.
 This is where vitamin C derivatives come into play.
 Many vitamin C derivatives are formulated to be not only stable but also provide many of the same benefits as pure ascorbic acid.
 Unfortunately, they are usually not as potent as ascorbic acid.

 The Best Drugstore Vitamin C Serums